 $5 SUGGESTED DONATION | OPEN TO THE PUBLIC

-Lucy Tan’s debut novel What We Were Promised explores the weight of family legacy, tradition, and self-fulfillment in a modern Shanghainese household.
-Her fiction has been published in journals such as Asia Literary Review and Ploughshares, where she was winner of the 2015 Emerging Writer’s Contest.
+What happens when a Chinese-American expat family returns to their homeland to find their class position and the country itself utterly transformed?
+After 20 years of chasing the American dream in the suburbs, the Zhen family moves back to China to find themselves amongst the post-Maoist nouveau riche of modern Shanghai.
+Lucy Tan’s debut novel What We Were Promised (Little Brown, 2018) explores the weight of family legacy, tradition, and self-fulfillment in a modern Shanghainese household.
+Crystal Hana Kim writes, “Dramatic and deeply moving, this would be perfect Oscar material.”
+Lucy Tan’s fiction has been published in journals such as Asia Literary Review and Ploughshares, where she was winner of the 2015 Emerging Writer’s Contest.
 She received her B.A. from New York University and her M.F.A. from the University of Wisconsin-Madison, where she was awarded the 2016 August Derleth Prize.
+This fall, she will join the UW faculty as the 2018-2019 James C. McCreight Fellow in Fiction.
 Born and raised in the suburbs of New Jersey, she has spent the last ten years splitting her time between New York City and Shanghai.

-Crystal Hana Kim’s debut historical novel, If You Leave Me, masterfully chronicles feelings of love, loss, and hope between the family and a mother enduring the inconceivable stress of war.
-Kim is the recipient of numerous awards, including PEN America’s Short Story Prize for Emerging Writers, along with fellowships and support from the Bread Loaf Writer’s Conference, the Jentel Foundation, and the Fine Arts Work Center in Provincetown.
+In Crystal Hana Kim’s debut historical novel, If You Leave Me (William Morrow, 2018), a refugee of the Korean Civil War is haunted by a forbidden love, and the decisions she made to survive.
+The book was recently long listed for the Center for Fiction’s 2018 First Novel Prize.
+Nicole Y. Chung writes in The Washington Post: “[If You Leave Me] is interested in something most others aren’t: The aftermath.
+It focuses both on what comes after war — as a new country struggles to develop its identity — and what follows Haemi’s fateful decision, as the ramifications of her choice ripple out to affect everyone around her.”
+Kim is the recipient of numerous awards, including PEN America’s Short Story Prize for Emerging Writers, along with fellowships and support from the Bread Loaf Writers Conference, the Jentel Foundation, and the Fine Arts Work Center in Provincetown.
 She received an MFA in Creative Writing from Columbia University and an MS in Education from Hunter College.
-She is an alumna of Teach For America, having taught elementary school, high school, and collegiate writing.
 She is currently the Director of Writing Instruction for Leadership Enterprise for a Diverse America and a contributing editor at Apogee Journal.
-Born and raised in New York, she resides in Chicago.
+She lives in Brooklyn with her husband.

 This event will be livestreamed on the Asian American Writers’ Facebook page.